 Mauritius (the Republic of Mauritius) is part of the Mascarene Islands in the Indian Ocean 1,000 kms east of Madagascar.
 It includes Mauritius, Rodrigues, Agaléga, St. Brandon and two disputed territories; the Chagos archipelago (UK) and Tromelin (France).

 The islands of Mauritius are part of the volcanic Mascarene islands in the southwest Indian Ocean.
 The islands are surrounded by white sandy beaches with lagoons protected from the sea by coral reefs.
-Mauritius has a broken ring of mountain ranges varying in height up to 800 m high.
+Mauritius has a broken ring of mountain ranges varying in height up to 800 m.

-The Mascarene islands are remnants, created by a hot spot in the mantle, of underwater volcanic eruptions east of the of the Africa and Madagascar continental block.
-The island of Mauritius is relatively young geologically, created 8 million years ago, but the islands are no longer volcanically active and the hotspot now lies under Réunion Island.
+The Mascarene islands are remnants, created by a hot spot in the mantle, of underwater volcanic eruptions east of the Africa and Madagascar continental block.
+The island of Mauritius is relatively young, geologically, created 8 million years ago, but the islands are no longer volcanically active and its hotspot now lies under Réunion Island.

-This geology is unsuitable for oil and gas accumulations and the country has no identified indigenous oil or gas resources, either onshore or offshore, and Globalshift believes it is very unlikely to achieve any production in the future.
+The geology is unsuitable for oil and gas accumulations and the country has no identified indigenous oil or gas resources, either onshore or offshore.
+Globalshift believes it is very unlikely to achieve any production in the future.

 South and East Africa

 Excel files - low-cost histories and forecasts of production and wells in any category for all countries and regions

 Mauritius is a parliamentary democratic republic in which the elected President is head of state and the Prime Minister is head of government assisted by a Council of Ministers.